Regulation Best Interest (REG BI) Overview

 Regulation BI Conference

 FINRA’s Regulation Best Interest Conference, held on December 18, 2019, in Washington, DC, was a one-day event designed to bring regulators, executives and industry practitioners together to learn more about Regulation Best Interest (Reg BI).
+View the full conference video and read about conference highlights.

-On-demand events/programs featuring Reg BI discussions
+On-demand Events/Programs featuring Reg BI Discussions

 - Podcast: Regulation Best Interest: Preparing for a New Standard of Conduct | Released October 15, 2019